Javascript is not enabled.

 A few basics about Real ID:

-• To get a Real ID, you need to present documents to your DMV proving your age and identity, Social Security number and address.
+• To get a Real ID, you need to present documents to your motor vehicle department proving your age and identity, Social Security number and address.
 That generally means bringing a birth certificate or passport, a Social Security card or tax form such as a W-2, and two proofs of address.
 If you’ve changed your name through marriage, you’ll need a marriage certificate.

-• Although the Real ID is also a driver’s license, the old-style driver’s license is still lawful for driving and still available as an option in many states.
-Some, such as Arizona and Kentucky, are trying to make this clear by calling the Real ID a Travel ID.
-New Jersey continues to issue standard state licenses, which are marked with the words “Not for ‘REAL ID’ purposes.”
+• Although the Real ID is also a driver’s license, the old-style driver’s license is still lawful for driving and still an option in many states.
+New Jersey, for example, continues to issue standard state licenses marked with the words “Not for ‘REAL ID’ purposes.”

 Editor’s note: This story was originally published Aug.
 23, 2019.
-It was updated to reflect the new Real ID deadline.
+It was updated to reflect that Real ID is in effect.

 AARP Travel Center